25 things to do in London with kids for FREE

 Put your kid's Zip Oyster Card to good use and jump on and off buses all day with no real plan other than to switch it up and discover new spots.
 With 700 routes and 19,000 bus stops across London, this is the adventure that keeps on giving, and it's FREE for the kids.
 Sadly, grownups have to pay but by using your contactless payment for your fare, it shouldn't break the bank.

 Nando’s has opened up a free-to-use music studio at its Frith Street branch in Soho which is sure to be a free, funny and fabulous top hit with the fam.
+Sessions are snapped up fast so keep an eye on the website for updates.

 You're all set!
 Happy adventuring!